transcovo/go-chpr-metrics/README.md

 // Increment: Increments a stat by a value (default is 1)
 // Special case of count with value set to 1 metrics.Increment('my_counter')

+// Duration: send a timing based on a duration. metrics.Duration(endTime.Sub(startTime), "my_timing")

 // Timing: first instantiate a timer object, then call the send function of this object timer := metrics.NewTiming() someTask()